Who can attend the course?

 What will I learn?

-- To work as part of a team of track officials at an athletics meeting and carry out the basic duties of a track judge/umpire.
+- How to work as part of a team of track officials at athletics meetings and carry out the duties of a Track Judge/Umpire.

-- To know the equipment you need to have with you at an athletics meeting to enable you to carry out your duties throughout the meeting.
+- Knowing what equipment, you need to have with you at athletics meetings to enable you to carry out your duties throughout the meeting.

-- To understand that a track judge/umpire should record what is seen without being influenced by anyone else.
+- Understand what a Track Judge/Umpire should record in relation to what is seen without being influenced by anyone else.

-- To have a basic knowledge of track markings particularly the finishing line (how to judge the finish) and lane lines.
+- To have a basic knowledge of the track markings and particularly the finishing line (how to judge the finish) and lane lines.

-- To carry out the basic duties such as; judging, lap board and bell, break line, take over judge, hurdle observation, umpiring for observing running out of lane or impeding other athletes and what these involve.
+- To carry out the basic duties such as – judging, lap board and bell, break line, relay take over judge, hurdle observation, umpiring for observing running out of lane or impeding other athletes and what these involve.

 - Complete the Level 1 application form and send to firstname.lastname@example.org